apitoolkit/apitoolkit-landing/docs/sdks/python/django/index.md

   </ol>
 </div>

-Then add the `apitoolkit_django.APIToolkit` middleware into the settings middleware list, like so:
+Then add the `apitoolkit_django.APIToolkit` middleware into the `settings.py` middleware list, like so:

 ```python
 MIDDLEWARE = [